emmabostian/fem-design-systems/docs/developing-styled-components.md

 export * from "./Modals";
 ```

 Now we will be able to import components from `/components` instead of `/components/Buttons` or `/components/Modals`.
+You can update `index.js` accordingly.

+### Adding An Illustration

 First let's add our illustration.
 Export the illustration from Figma as an SVG.

 Inside of `src/` create an `assets/` folder and inside add an `illustrations/` folder.
 Create a new file called `SignUp.js`.

-Let's export our SVG as a stateless functional React component.
+Let's export our SVG as a stateless functional React component in a new file called `SignUp.js`.

 ```jsx
 import React from "react";